unevens/audio-dsp/README.md

 The file `GammaEnv.hpp` implements [gammaenv](https://github.com/avaneev/gammaenv), an envelope follower by Aleksey Vaneev, with some minor customizations.

-## Noise Generator

-The file `Noise.hpp` implements a (white) noise generator.
-It uses [a SIMD implementation](https://github.com/unevens/xorshift32_16bit_simd) of a [16 bit xorshift32 random number generator](https://b2d-f9r.blogspot.com/2010/08/16-bit-xorshift-rng-now-with-more.html
-), to generate 4 samples of noise in parallel.

-It is the only part of *adsp* which is not header only, as it needs the file `xorshift32_16bit_simd.cpp` to be compiled.

 ## OnePole

 The file `OnePole.hpp` implements simple one pole filters, also as described in *The art of VA filter design*.